fynv/ScoreDraft/README.md

 ScoreDraft is a simple music/singing synthesizer that provides a Python based score authoring interface.

-Historically, there has been some changes in the design goal of the software.
+Historically, there have been changes in the design goal of ScoreDraft.
-At the beginning, the software was intendend to be used for music experiments like just intonation, and in the first design, I was intending to use text files as the means of authoring, i.e., the C++ program reads a text file, parse the notes and generates an audio file.
-However, after trying using Python as a script layer, it has shown very much benefit comparing to text parsing.
+The software was originally intendend to be used for music experiments such as just intonation.
+For the initial design, I was intending to use text files as the means of authoring, i.e., the C++ program reads a text file, parse the notes and generates an audio file.
+However, after using Python as a script layer, it has shown very much benefit comparing to text parsing.
 So I moved quickly to Python.

-Then, I became interested in extending ScoreDraft for singing synthesis, simliar to Vocaloid and UTAU, but using script, and this has become the focus of the developent of ScoreDraft recently.
-In the first stage, I implemented a simple voice synthesizing engine that generates voice note by note from individual voice samples.
+I became interested in extending ScoreDraft for singing synthesis, simliar to Vocaloid and UTAU, but using script.
+Since then singing synthesis has become the focus of development.
+In the first stage, I implemented a simple voice synthesizing engine that generates a voice note by note from individual voice samples.
 This engine is called "KeLa", named after the famous video on Bilibili.
-In the second stage, I try to build a new engine that can make use of voice-banks made for UTAU, including those CVVC and VCV voice-banks.
+In the second stage, I built a new engine makes use of voice-banks made for UTAU, including CVVC and VCV voice-banks.
 The new engine is called "UtauDraft".
 The name only indicates the intension to be compatible with UTAU voice banks.

-I'm really not sure where ScoreDraft will go in the furture.
-Basically, here, I'm building a big set of utilities to allow different kinds all waveforms to be generated and mixed together through scripts.
+I'm not sure where ScoreDraft will go in the furture. from here I'm building a big set of utilities to allow different kinds all waveforms to be generated and mixed together through scripts.

 The following example shows how easily a piece of musical sound can be generated